houndhunger/project-path/README.md

 4. **Followers Feature**: Implemented a follow feature (Follow model, view, and serializer).
 5. **Notifications**: Integrated notifications for likes and follows (Notification model and view).
 6. **API Filtering**: Introduced API filtering for optimized querying.
-7. **Database Setup**: Configured PostgreSQL for production and prepared settings for deployment.
+7. **Database Setup**: Configured PostgreSQL for production and prepared deployment settings.
 8. **Deployment**: Deployed the app to Heroku with secure production settings.

 ### Front-End development